Middlewich: Culture and community

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.
+Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, Greatest Hits Radio Staffordshire & Cheshire and Silk Radio.
+The town's local newspapers are the Middlewich Guardian and Chester Chronicle.

 Landmarks and religious sites

 The principal landmark in Middlewich is the Anglican parish church of St Michael and All Angels, parts of which date back to the 12th century, although the majority was built during the 14th, 15th and 16th centuries.
 There was a general remodelling of the church during the 19th century, which included removing the whitewash from its interior to reveal the sandstone appearance seen today.
 The church was the site of fierce fighting in the first and second Battles of Middlewich during the English Civil War.